DOA vs Approval Matrix vs RACI: What's the Difference? (Q&A)

 A: Each serves a distinct governance purpose.
 The table below clarifies what each tool does, what it controls, and where it falls short.

 The critical insight: workflow systems capture that an approval happened, but they often cannot prove the approver had authority for that specific decision at that time.
 This is the gap that causes the most audit pain.
-According to Deloitte's research on organizational decision-making, clear decision rights are one of the most powerful organizational levers at a leader's disposal — yet most organizations conflate these frameworks rather than connecting them deliberately.
+McKinsey's research on organizational decision-making found that clear decision rights are one of the most powerful organizational levers at a leader's disposal, yet most organizations conflate these frameworks rather than connecting them deliberately.
+The same McKinsey study estimated that Fortune 500 companies waste roughly $250 million per year in management labor on ineffective decision processes, representing approximately 530,000 lost working days.

 Diagram showing how DOA, approval matrix, RACI, and workflow rules relate: DOA defines rules for the approval matrix, which is enforced by workflow rules in a vertical authority track, while RACI operates as a parallel complementary framework for process roles — with a best practice callout recommending RACI for process roles and DOA for formal approval authority.